Azure/azure-event-hubs-for-kafka/tutorials/AMQP-and-Kafka-interop.md

 ## Event User Properties

-User-set properties can be set and retrieved from both sides: in the Microsoft AMQP clients they are called properties and in Kafka they are called headers.
-However, unlike event bodies, which both sides agree are byte sequences, properties have types for the AMQP clients, whereas they are also just byte sequences in Kafka.
+User-set properties can be set and retrieved from both AMQP clients (in the Microsoft AMQP clients they are called properties) and Kafka (where they are called headers).
+HTTPS senders can set user properties on an event by supplying them as HTTP headers in the POST operation.
+However, unlike event bodies, which both sides agree are byte sequences, property values have types for the AMQP clients, whereas they are also just byte sequences in Kafka.
+HTTPS is a special case: at the point of sending, all property values are UTF-8 text.
+The Event Hubs service does a limited amount of interpretation to convert appropriate property values to AMQP-encoded 32- and 64-bit signed integers, 64-bit floating point numbers, and booleans; any property value which does not fit one of those types is treated as a string.

-Either approach works in isolation: AMQP producers use the AMQP type system to allow AMQP consumers to automatically deserialize and present typed values to the consuming application, and Kafka producers and consumers exchange untyped byte sequences whose type is agreed on at the application level, and which can be conveniently serialized and deserialized using the wide variety of serializer and deserializer classes that the Kafka client provides.
-Mixing them means that a Kafka consumer sees the raw AMQP byte sequence, including the type information, and that an AMQP consumer sees the untyped byte sequence sent by the Kafka producer, and the application must interpret it.
+Mixing the two approaches to property typing means that a Kafka consumer sees the raw AMQP byte sequence, including the AMQP type information, and that an AMQP consumer sees the untyped byte sequence sent by the Kafka producer, which the application must interpret.

-To ease the situation for Kafka consumers receiving properties from AMQP producers, we have created the AmqpDeserializer class, modeled after the other deserializers in the Kafka ecosystem, which interprets the type information in the AMQP byte sequences to deserialize the data bytes into a Java type.
+To ease the situation for Kafka consumers receiving properties from AMQP or HTTPS producers, we have created the AmqpDeserializer class, modeled after the other deserializers in the Kafka ecosystem, which interprets the type information in the AMQP byte sequences to deserialize the data bytes into a Java type.